Hamz714/High-Frequency-Trading-Smart-Order-Router/README.md

   a bound rather than a measurement and only its throughput figure is meaningful.
   Every other scenario sits comfortably above the floor.
 Resolving the fast path properly would need batched timing, which trades away the tail percentiles.
-- **The benchmark host is not an isolated machine.** Both baselines were taken on a laptop under a hypervisor, with no `isolcpus`, no fixed frequency governor, and no control over turbo.
-The thread is pinned and the environment is recorded, but the `max` column — hundreds of microseconds against a sub-100 ns p99 — is OS preemption, not the book.
+- **The benchmark host is not an isolated machine.** Every committed baseline was taken on a laptop under a hypervisor, with no `isolcpus`, no fixed frequency governor, and no control over turbo.
+The thread is pinned and the environment is recorded in the CSV header, but the `max` column — hundreds of microseconds against a sub-100 ns p99 — is OS preemption, not the code.
 The noise floor's own `max` shows the same spikes, which is how you can tell them apart from real work.
+- **Decision latency is measured but not optimised against.** `bench_sor` prices the routing decision, and it shows a ~3.1 µs floor plus a quadratic term in `W`.
+The calibrator's objective contains no latency term, so it is free to select a `lot_size` whose decisions cost milliseconds.
+The two tools do not talk to each other yet, and the committed `lot_size` of 27 is cheap by coincidence rather than by constraint.
 - **The simulator is not a market.** Prices follow geometric Brownian motion, market makers quote off a fair value with a volatility-sensitive spread, and noise traders arrive as a Poisson process with lognormal sizes.
 That is enough